Satellites reception

 Satellite reception equipment

-Let's see first what constitutes a typical installation before considering other solutions, more compact or integrated.
+Let's first define what constitutes a typical installation before considering other solutions, more compact or integrated.

-To be functional, generally speaking a basic station of satellite reception requires basic material : a simple VHF antenna and a receiver tuned on the same frequency.
+To be functional, generally speaking a basic station of satellite reception requires basic material : a simple VHF antenna erected in an open space (not to close to buildings), a receiver tuned on the same frequency, and some meters of coaxial cable.

 Low gain antennas